joe7575/nanobasic-mod/manual.md

 When the program is in the "break" mode, the "List" button can be used to list the program lines.
 The input field at the bottom of the screen can be used to read variable values.
-The input field at the bottom of the screen can be used to read variable values.
 Enter the variable name and press the "Enter" key to read the value.
 In case of arrays, enter the array name and the index, separated by a comma. (e.g. "A,1")